MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

 In this scenario, your Office 365 tenant associated with two or more Yammer networks.
 For example:

-- **Verified domains on the Office 365 tenant:** contoso.onmicrosoft.com, contoso.com, fabrikam.com
+- **Verified domains on the Office 365 tenant:** `contoso.onmicrosoft.com`, `contoso.com`, `fabrikam.com`

-- **Domains on Yammer network1:** contoso.onmicrosoft.com, contoso.com
+- **Domains on Yammer network1:** `contoso.onmicrosoft.com`, `contoso.com`

-- **Domains on Yammer network2:** fabrikam.com
+- **Domains on Yammer network2:** `fabrikam.com`

 The following illustration shows this relationship of one Office 365 tenant associated with many Yammer networks:

 ![One Office 365 tenant mapped to many Yammer networks.](../media/5738d12d-6142-4148-9fa7-4dc233ba82b1.png)

 How customers get into this configuration: Typically, large customers find themselves in this scenario.
-A large organization (contoso.com) could have several subsidiaries (say fabrikam.com is one of them).
-While the organization itself has an official Office 365 tenant and an official Yammer network (contoso.com network), users in the subsidiary companies may have independently signed up for their own Yammer networks with their email domains (fabrikam.com network).
-For really large companies, this could be tens of Yammer networks, and most of these subsidiary networks are lightly used or just not used - probably because they are separate from the more active larger network.
+A large organization (`contoso.com`) could have several subsidiaries (suppose `fabrikam.com` is one of them).
+While the organization itself has an official Office 365 tenant and an official Yammer network (`contoso.com` network), users in the subsidiary companies may have independently signed up for their own Yammer networks with their email domains (`fabrikam.com network`).
+For large companies, this could be tens of Yammer networks, and most of these subsidiary networks are lightly used or not used - probably because they are separate from the more active larger network.
 We require that the organization consolidate these smaller networks into the larger parent network by performing [network migration](consolidate-multiple-yammer-networks.md).
 Once consolidated, the organization can enjoy the key benefits listed above for organizations in the 1 tenant: 1 network configuration.

 Even after consolidation, you may be in a situation where due to strong business reasons, one Office 365 tenant may need to connect with a few Yammer networks. **This is not a supported configuration.
 Until you consolidate, you will experience the following limitations:**